-The prices for the transactions contemplated under the Imiko Equipment Procurement Agreements (i.e. collectively the Diaper Automatic Packaging Equipment Procurement Agreements and the Components and Parts Procurement Agreements) shall be determined on the manner of (i) the prices shall not be higher than the price at which Guangdong Imiko supplies the same or similar products to independent third parties (as defined under the Listing Rules); (b) the prices shall be the reasonable prices of the same model of the products that the Group and/or its subsidiary purchased from independent third parties (as defined under the Listing Rules), provided that such reference models can meet the technical specifications and quality standards required by the Group; and (c) if the prices referred to in (a) and (b) above are unavailable, the prices will be determined with reference to actual costs plus applicable taxes and profits (ranged from approximately 5% to 10%).
+The prices for the transactions contemplated under the Imiko Equipment Procurement Agreements (i.e. collectively the Diaper Automatic Packaging Equipment Procurement Agreements and the Components and Parts Procurement Agreements) shall be determined on the manner of (a) the prices shall not be higher than the price at which Guangdong Imiko supplies the same or similar products to independent third parties (as defined under the Listing Rules); (b) the prices shall be the reasonable prices of the same model of the products that the Group and/or its subsidiary purchased from independent third parties (as defined under the Listing Rules), provided that such reference models can meet the technical specifications and quality standards required by the Group; and (c) if the prices referred to in (a) and (b) above are unavailable, the prices will be determined with reference to actual costs plus applicable taxes and profits (ranged from approximately 5% to 10%).

-The annual caps for the transactions contemplated under the Imiko Equipment Procurement Agreements will not exceed RMB1 million, RMB10 million and RMB10 million for the period from 30 November 2023 to 31 December 2023 and each of two financial years ending 31 December 2024 and 2025 respectively.
+The annual caps for the transactions contemplated under the Imiko Equipment Procurement Agreements will not exceed RMB1 million, RMB10 million and RMB10 million for the period from 30 November 2023 to 31 December 2023, the year ended 31 December 2024 and the year ending 31 December 2025 respectively.